nkoch33/SRU_Cyberspace/README.md

 - Built with modern web technologies
 - Designed specifically for cybersecurity student organizations
 - Tailored for Slippery Rock University's Cyberspace Club
+- Heavily inspired by the University of Pittsburgh Computer Science Club

 ## Support